 We will be accessing Canvas, as well as other websites and online tools during class.
-If you do not have access to a laptop or tablet with keyboard, you can check out a laptop from the Information Technology Office in SZB 536.
+If you do not have access to a laptop or tablet with keyboard, let me know right away. you can check out a laptop from the Information Technology Office in SZB 536.